WRAPP Overview

 wrapp mirror vegetation_pack 20230623 --source-repo omniverse://dev.nvidia.com --destination-repo omniverse://staging.nvidia.com --template-version 20250523

 This will first copy, on the target server, the version specified as template version into the target folder.
 Then, it will calculate a differential update and only upload and delete files that are changed.
-This can be a big time saver when many files stayed the same between versions, but will slow doesn things if the difference is actually large because it has to do the additional copy on the destination server and catalog the result of that copy in the destination directory [optimization possible - we could rewrite the source catalog so the subsequent catalog is not required]
+This can be a big time saver when many files stayed the same between versions, but will slow down things if the difference is actually large because it has to do the additional copy on the destination server and catalog the result of that copy in the destination directory [optimization possible - we could rewrite the source catalog so the subsequent catalog is not required]

 Export